AGengl350/Ashley-G-Engl350/_posts/2022-12-03-reflection-blog.md

 ## Assignment Review

 I really enjoyed the ideation sheet for our grant project where we could bring our ideas to life.
 I love design and although I can't draw very well I really enjoyed using my ipad to create how I would have the website set up.
+Similarly, the overall grant project being the main aspect of the course helped to keep me on track and focus on one project instead of having multiple large projects we had a few small ones.

 insert ideation